DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 #### Step 1: Create a destination bucket

 1. [Create an S3 bucket][201] to store your inventory files.
-This bucket acts as the central location for inventory reports.
+This bucket acts as the central location for inventory reports. **Note**: You must only use one destination bucket for all inventory files generated in an AWS account.
 2. Create a prefix within the destination bucket.

 #### Step 2: Configure the bucket and integration role policies